First Corinthians 16:1

 offerings every Sunday.
 This was a special collection for a project that Paul

-had during his lifetime.
-Paul was concerned about the plight of the Christians in Jerusalem.
-Jerusalem was where the Lord
+had during his ministry.
+Paul was concerned about the plight of the Christians

-was put to death.
-Jerusalem was where Stephen was stoned for his faith, and
+in Jerusalem.
+Jerusalem was where the Lord was put to death.
+Jerusalem was where

-Jerusalem was where the lives of the apostles were threatened by the Jewish
+Stephen was stoned for his faith, and Jerusalem was where the lives of the

-leaders.
-Some of the worst persecutions suffered by believers in Jesus, were suffered during the first century in Jerusalem.
+suffered by believers in Jesus were suffered during the first century in

-and their livelihoods.
+their homes and their livelihoods.
 And Paul wanted to help them.

 It seems reasonable that when you